 How much free time you have in a day dictates the maximum hours you can spend on your blog.

-If you work 8 hours per day, plus 8 hours you need for sleep, then you have 8 free hours per day.
-And that’s the free hours you have including the time you need to eat, see your friends and relax for a while.
+If you work 8 hours per day, plus 8 hours you need for sleep, then you have 8 hours per day.
+And these are the available hours you have including the time you need to eat, see your friends and relax for a while.

 Of course, you don’t need to work on your blog every minute you have.
-But depending on the free time you have available, there’s a difference in the maximum amount of time you can spend on it.
+But depending on the free time you have, there’s a difference in the maximum amount of time you can spend on it.

-If you’re an expert in what you’re blogging about, it’ll make writing easier than someone who has no idea about the niche, no matter how much they want to learn.
+If you’re an expert at what you’re blogging about, it’ll make writing easier than someone who has no idea about the niche, no matter how much they want to learn.

-They have to do a lot more research to try and figure out what people want and how to understand their readers.
+They have to do a lot more research to figure out what people are after and how to understand their readers.
 Meanwhile, someone who knows the niche has done already most of the job.